Preservation and conservation staff at the Borthwick Institute are responsible for the care of our collections, both physical and digital.

 We protect our digital holdings from the threat of corruption and obsolescence to ensure they remain readable over time.

 Preservation involves passive measures of care, which prevent damage or deterioration within the archive.

 If the archives are stored in the right environment, well-packaged and handled carefully, we can considerably increase their lifespan.

 The Borthwick Institute is committed to preservation for access.

 We preserve documents so that they can be used by present and future generations.

 We preserve and provide access to the unique and irreplaceable archives in our care, supporting research at the University of York and the rights and requirements of the public.

-Our preservation policy describes the main principles that guide us in looking after the archives.
+Our Archives Care and Conservation Policy describes the main principles that guide us in looking after the archives.